yeltsinvc/Sumo-Tutorial/README.md

 </configuration>
 ```
 ### Step 9
 Open the configuration file by SUMO-GUI to see the simulation.
-Using either the ”Open Simulation” in ”File” menu or by using the ”open”-icon, you can load ”hello.sumocfg”.
+Using either the `Open Simulation` in `File` menu or by using the `open`-icon, you can load `hello.sumocfg`.
 It is better to give a delay for the simulation in order to seeing vehicles’ behavior.

 Description of SUMO-GUI : Usage Description

 ### Step 10
-Create numbers of vehicles in the file hello.rou.xml, for example:
+Create numbers of vehicles in the file `hello.rou.xml`, for example:
 ```xml
 <routes>
     <vType accel="1.0" decel="5.0" id="Car" length="5.0" minGap="2.0" maxSpeed="50.0" sigma="0"/>